 You should take appropriate and adequate precautions to ensure that the information obtained from the myGovID service is free of viruses or other contamination that may interfere with or damage your systems, devices or data.

-Your myGovID credential is a digital Certificate associated with your myGovID account, and is returned via the myGovID service to the application storage on the device you use for your myGovID account.
+Your myGovID credential is a digital Certificate associated with your myGovID account and is returned by the myGovID service to the application storage on the device you use for your myGovID account.

-You are responsible for all transactions and communications carried out under or using your myGovID credential, and for the security and use of your myGovID account, your myGovID credential and the device on which it is stored or device used to authenticate.
+You are responsible for all transactions and communications carried out using your myGovID credential, and for the security and use of your myGovID account, your myGovID credential and the device on which it is stored or device used to authenticate.

-- notify the ATO myGovID Help Desk on 1300 287 539 option 2 as soon as you suspect or become aware that the security of your myGovID account or myGovID credential has been compromised.
+- notify the ATO myGovID Help Desk on 1300 287 539 (select option 2, then option 2) as soon as you suspect or become aware that the security of your myGovID account or myGovID credential has been compromised.
 This can include if your identity documents have been disclosed without your consent or authorisation, for example as the result of a data breach incident or theft, or there is a device or record you don’t recognise in your myGovID setup history.

-You acknowledge that the ATO may suspend, cancel or revoke your myGovID credential in circumstances where it is permitted or required as described in the CPS.
+You acknowledge that the ATO may suspend, cancel or revoke your myGovID credential when it is permitted or required as described in the CPS.
 If you no longer wish to use the myGovID system, you may uninstall the app from all devices.
 If you choose to uninstall myGovID, we will manage your personal information under the Archives Act 1983.